A Yorkshire Tragedy: Date and text

-A Yorkshire Tragedy was entered into the Stationers' Register on 2 May 1608; the entry assigns the play to "Wylliam Shakespere."
+A Yorkshire Tragedy was almost certainly written in 1605, before Walter Calverley was pressed to death: Jacobean audiences liked moral endings, especially grisly ones, but the play ends with the Husband's fate unresolved.
+It was entered into the Stationers' Register on 2 May 1608; the entry assigns the play to "Wylliam Shakespere."
 The play was published soon after, in a quarto issued by bookseller Thomas Pavier, who had published Sir John Oldcastle, another play of the Shakespeare Apocrypha, in 1600.

 The play was reprinted in 1619, as part of William Jaggard's False Folio.
 It was next reprinted in 1664, when Philip Chetwinde included it among the seven plays he added to the second impression of the Shakespeare Third Folio.

 Form and genre

 The play is unusual in consisting of only ten scenes.
 The original printed text of the play identifies it as "ALL'S ONE.
 OR, One of the foure Plaies in one, called a York-Shire Tragedy...."
 This plainly implies that the existing play was one of a quartet of related works that were performed on stage together.
 In that respect it must have resembled Four Plays, or Moral Representations, in One, from c.
 1608–13, a play in the John Fletcher canon in which Fletcher wrote the last two parts of the quartet, while another playwright, most likely Nathan Field, wrote the others.
 Other examples of such anthologies of short plays from the English Renaissance can also be given; see, for instance, The Seven Deadly Sins.
 The nature and authorship of the three lost pieces that accompanied A Yorkshire Tragedy is unknown.

+Scene 1 is very different from the other scenes, being a prologue, with different characters.
+The rest of the play has the same content as the first half of the pamphlet Two most unnaturall and bloodie Murthers, which was entered in the Stationers' Register on 12 June 1605.
+Whether the pamphlet plagiarized the play as performed in 1605 or the play was based on the pamphlet is unresolved.

 The play's genre is that of the domestic tragedy, a subgenre of the English Renaissance theatre focusing on the downfalls of ordinary middle-class people.
 One of the earliest examples is Arden of Faversham, which also belongs in the Shakespeare Apocrypha.